Top of page

 FAQs about lymphoma and the end of life

 Each person has their own, unique feelings and questions about the end of life.
-We address some of the questions people often ask below.
+You might want to contact our helpline team, who can offer support.
+We answer some of the questions people often ask below.

 How will I feel emotionally towards the end of my life?